hide

 There are typical concerns for TEFL teachers looking to travel abroad; am I qualified?
 Do I have the right visa?
 Will I be able to plan engaging and constructive lessons?

 For TEFL teachers in the LGBTQ+ community, though, there are more pressing concerns when picking a country to go and teach in.
-While vast swathes of the globe have slowly introduced more LGBTQ+ friendly policies and made their environment safer for marginalised communities, there is a litany of countries, and entire regions, where it’s unsafe, or even illegal, to be LGBTQ+.
+While vast swathes of the globe have slowly introduced more LGBTQ+ friendly policies and become safer for marginalised communities, there are still a number of countries where it’s potentially unsafe, or even illegal, to be LGBTQ+.

-There are, though, plenty of great destinations for LGBTQ+ TEFL teachers around the world.
-From some top destinations in South America, which have passed important legislature on equal marriage and self-ID, to some surprising TEFL picks you might not have considered before.
+But there’s still plenty of great destinations for LGBTQ+ TEFL teachers around the world.
+From some top destinations in South America, which have passed important legislation on equal marriage and self-ID, to some surprising TEFL picks you might not have considered before.

 For this, we’ve used Asher & Lyric’s ground-breaking work in identifying, by nation, where the safest areas are for LGBTQ+ people.
-Their data is current as of May 2022, and features several countries that have made significant progress over the last 12 months alone.
+Their data is current as of late 2023, and features several countries that have made significant progress over the last 12 months alone.

 The Netherlands

-With good English literacy rates, the Netherlands might not seem like a prime pick for TEFL teachers in 2022.
-However, the home of tulips, Vincent van Gogh and Johan Cruijff looks specifically for highly-trained, well-qualified TEFL teachers to work with skilled students in universities, schools and colleges.
+With good English literacy rates, the Netherlands might not seem like a prime pick for TEFL teachers in 2024.
+However, the home of tulips and Vincent van Gogh looks specifically for highly-trained, well-qualified TEFL teachers to work with skilled students in universities, schools and colleges.

-An EU country, the Netherlands is - to some degree - beholden by EU legislation on equality.
-However, the Netherlands absolutely excels in terms of tolerance and celebration of LGBTQ+ culture.
-Asher & Lyric named the Netherlands the 3rd safest country to be an LGBTQ+ person in 2022, with over 75% of respondents to a poll agreeing that it was a great place to live in terms of legal rights and tolerance.
+An EU country, the Netherlands is beholden to EU legislation on equality.
+However, the Netherlands excels in terms of tolerance and celebration of LGBTQ+ culture.
+Asher & Lyric named the Netherlands the 3rd safest country to be an LGBTQ+ person in 2023, with over 75% of respondents to a poll agreeing that it was a great place to live in terms of legal rights and tolerance.

 A view of the city of Santiago in Chile